Pumpkin Popcorn

 This pumpkin popcorn is a delicious, affordable whole grain snack that kids and adults will love.
 Roast this sweet treat for a unique fall snack.

 Popcorn is one of the easiest real food snacks to make.
 A small quantity of kernels goes a long way, so it’s also one of the most affordable whole food snacks.
+This recipe costs just $.21 per serving.

-And check out this post for other variations on coconut oil popcorn.
+Visit this post for other variations on coconut oil popcorn.
 There are so many different topping flavors for this frugal snack!

 Ingredients